-29th Art Map: A Guide to the Vibrant Local Art Scene
+29Th Art Map: A Guide To The Vibrant Local Art Scene

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 24 January 2025: Dubai Culture and Arts Authority (Dubai Culture) has announced the launch of the 29th edition of ArtMap, created in collaboration with thejamjar.
+(MENAFN- Mid-East Info) Dubai Culture and Arts Authority (Dubai Culture) has announced the launch of the 29th edition of ArtMap, created in collaboration with thejamjar.
 This guide provides a detailed overview of art galleries, exhibitions, festivals, and programmes in the UAE.
-It reflects Dubai Culture’s commitment to fostering an ecosystem that empowers creatives, intellectuals, and entrepreneurs, reinforcing Dubai’s position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.
+It reflects Dubai Culture's commitment to fostering an ecosystem that empowers creatives, intellectuals, and entrepreneurs, reinforcing Dubai's position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.

 The latest edition showcases the remarkable evolution of the city's arts scene over the past six years, driven by the emirate's vision to establish itself as a global leader in the creative economy.
 Dubai is home to over 40 art galleries and a notable collection of museums-such as Al Shindagha Museum, the UAE's largest heritage museum, and Etihad Museum.
 These are complemented by a vibrant calendar of festivals and other cultural offerings.
 Key events include the Al Marmoom: Film in the Desert Festival, which aims to elevate the local film industry, and the Sikka Art and Design Festival, an annual celebration of emerging and established artistic talents.
 Other notable programmes include the Emirates Airline Festival of Literature, a globally recognised literary event; the Quoz Arts Fest, known for its inspiring art displays; and Art Dubai, which has recently added a dedicated section for digital art titled 'Art Dubai Digital' to align with the global growth of NFTs.
 World Art Dubai and other significant initiatives are also featured alongside Dubai's Public Art Strategy, which envisions the city as an open, accessible art gallery for everyone.